Cultural Humility: A Bridge of Hope Core Value

 Recognizing and Challenging Power Imbalances for Respectful Relationships

 Perhaps the most important tenet of Cultural Humility for a national body such as Bridge of Hope is the ability to be transparent in our aim to hold ourselves accountable to those we serve.
-While it is necessary and important to examine and work to change the various systems that lead to disproportionalities in who becomes homeless, such as the eviction epidemic, mass incarceration, or child welfare, we must ensure that we are not also contributing to inequitable outcomes.
+While it is necessary and important to examine and work to change the various systems that lead to disproportionalities in who becomes homeless, we must also ensure that we are not also contributing to inequitable outcomes.
 Do the families we serve match the population of families experiencing homelessness?
-Are people of different races served equally by our programming, or are there differences in outcomes based on race?
+Are people of different races served equally and equitably in our network?
 Is our staff and board representative of the diversity of our communities and the people we serve?

 In this regard, Bridge of Hope is intentionally striving to weave Cultural Humility into every critical area identified in our newly adopted strategic plan.
 We are committing to actionable, measurable goals to live out Cultural Humility and we seek to equip Bridge of Hope locations across the country with tools to promote racial and social equity in their services.